roshanrazz/user-management-api/README.md

 A full documentation is created using swagger which can be accessed using http://localhost:8080/swagger-ui/index.html

 Spring Security is implemented using jwt and authentication and authorization.
+You need to use postman with authorization header set else you will gwt access denied to api endpoints.

 ## Credentials
 ### Role User